Monitoring the condition of the mother during the first stage of labour

 Pyrexia and ketonuria.

-3. Does this woman have oliguria?
+3. Does this patient have oliguria?

 Yes, as she obviously has passed less than 20 ml per hour during the past number of hours.